Support for Early Career Teachers

 - Monitoring and support throughout induction should be sufficient that there are no surprises when an ECT reaches a formal assessment point.

-The programme will support the early career teacher and provide them with the necessary training to ensure that they can demonstrate that their performance against the Teachers’ Standards is satisfactory by the end of the period.
-Induction will provide a foundation for ECTs and equip them with the tools to be an effective and successful teacher.
+The programme should support the early career teacher and provide them with the necessary training to ensure that they can demonstrate that their performance against the Teachers’ Standards is satisfactory by the end of the period.
+Induction should provide a foundation for ECTs and equip them with the tools to be an effective and successful teacher.

 How it will work at Worcester Sixth Form College?